Last Updated on July 2, 2020 by Editorial Team

 What is Dyscalculia (or Number Dyslexia)?

-Dyscalculia is a term used for a wide range of life-long learning disabilities involving maths, mostly numbers and arithmetic skills.
+Dyscalculia is a term used for a wide range of life-long learning disabilities involving maths, mostly numbers, and arithmetic skills.
 Other names of Dyscalculia are Number Dyslexia, Numerical Dyslexia, and Math Dyslexia.
-It is generally seen as the mathematical equivalent to dyslexia.
+It is generally seen as the mathematical equivalent of dyslexia.

 According to the British Dyslexia Association, Dyscalculia is likely to occur in 3% – 6% of the population.
 Dyslexia and Dyscalculia relation is independent in nature.
 Research suggests that 40 to 50 percent of dyslexics show no signs of this number dyslexia.
 They perform at least as well in maths as other children, with about 10 percent achieving at a higher level.
 The remaining 50 to 60 percent do have difficulties with maths.

 Types of Dyscalculia